Take advantage of the fall season and prepare for the months to come with these four financial tips.

 Weatherize Your Home

-Recommendations include doing things like cleaning your gutters and checking for air leaks.
+Other recommendations include doing things like cleaning your gutters and checking for air leaks.
 Gaps near windows and doors allow heat to escape while clutter in the gutters can cause build up that can damage the roof or other areas of your home.
-Also on the list is cleaning your vents, changing the filters, and testing your heating system in advance.
+Don’t forget to check your vents, change the filters, and test your heating system in advance.

 With a little bit of prep this season, you can make sure the rest of your year goes as smoothly as possible.